Quantum information and physics with defect spins

-Maarten his paper on the coherence of NV centers generated by ion implantation and our paper on non-destructive 3-qubit parity measurements are now available online.
+Maarten his paper on the coherence of NV centers generated by ion implantation and Julia's paper on non-destructive 3-qubit parity measurements are now available online.

 Our latest paper, which demonstrates coherence times exceeding one second in a coupled system of up to 20 spins, is published.

 Tim has been awarded a Dutch Vidi grant by NWO (more).

 Tenured: Tim successfully passed his tenure-track evaluation.
 A big thank you to all the team for making this possible.